jaxxstorm/graphping/README.md

 ### Config File

 Graphping requires a config file declaring the endpoints you wish to ping.
-The config format is [hcl](https://github.com/hashicorp/hcl) meaning you can either provide a humand readable HCL config file or a JSON config file.
+The config format is [hcl](https://github.com/hashicorp/hcl) meaning you can either provide a human readable HCL config file or a JSON config file.
 An example HCL file looks like this:

 ```
 interval = 10 # A global interval.
 Can be overwritten per target group